-QUESTIONER: Yeah, Scofield Referenceseems to take that viewpoint.
+MALE: Yeah, Scofield Reference seems to take that viewpoint –

-JOHN: Yeah, now, if you go back to chapter 1 verse 20, says, “Wisdom cries outside.
-She utters her voice in the streets.
-She cries in the chief place of concourse in the opening of the gates.
-In the city, she utters her words, saying, 'How long, you simple ones, will you love simplicity?' and scoffers delight in scoffing, and fools hate knowledge.
-Turn you at my reproof," and they see in the public ministry of Christ.
+JOHN: Yeah.
+And if you go back to chapter 1, verse 20, it says, “Wisdom cries outside; she utters her voice in the streets: she cries in the chief place of concourse, in the opening of the gates: in the city she utters her words, saying, “How long, you simple ones, will you love simplicity, and scoffers delight in scoffing, and fools hate knowledge?
+Turn you at my reproof.”
+And they see in this the public ministry of Christ.

-JOHN: Now, frankly, my own perspective on that is that, that that is not a primary interpretation of the passage.
+JOHN: Now, frankly, my own perspective on that is that that is not a primary interpretation of the passage.
 I do not see it as a clear reference to Christ.
-I think, obviously, Christ fulfilled it in a way, because in the streets he cried wisdom.
+I think obviously Christ fulfilled it in a way, because in the streets He cried wisdom.
 But I think you have to see it best as the personification of wisdom.

-MALE: What bothered me is he...in Dr. Scofield, in his notes, he had...has it referring to Christ, and that's what – I checked the commentaries and –
+MALE: What bothered me was he in – Dr. Scofield, in his notes, he had it as referring to Christ, and that's what – I checked the commentaries and –

-JOHN: The problem is this, wisdom has cried in the streets through many people.
-It has cried in the streets through the prophets.
+JOHN: Yeah.
+Well, you see, the problem is this: wisdom has cried in the streets through many people.
+It has cried in the streets through the profits.
 It cried in the streets through the priests.
-It's cried in the streets through the people of God.
-Throughout the history of man.
+It's cried in the streets through the people of God throughout the history of man.
 It's cried in the streets through Christ.
-It's cried in the streets through the apostles and the prophets and the preachers and the evangelists and the teachers, throughout all of the church age, anyone who stands up and proclaims the wisdom of God.
-So I think it's...it's forcing the exegesis a little bit.
+It's cried in the streets through the apostles and the prophets and the preachers and the evangelists and the teachers throughout all of the Church age – anyone who stands up and proclaims the wisdom of God.
+So, I think it's forcing the exegesis a little bit.